nextgis/docs_ngweb/source/collector.rst

    :width: 20cm

    Adding several items to a project.
 Four items selected: a basemap, a layer, a form and a style

-To add display-only layer you don't need to open it and select the style.
-Press the |button_pick_first| button to the right of the layer name to auto-select the first style.

-.. |button_pick_first| image:: _static/button_pick_first.png
-   :alt: editor's choice
-   :width: 8mm

-Press **+ Group** to create a group of items.
-Drag-and-drop to rearrange items within the item tree.
-To delete an item, press **X** at the end of the row.

 Click on the item to see its attributes.